 Protocols and samples

 A sterilized water jug was used to collect a single water sample in the lagoon, at a mid-point between the mouth margin and the road bridge (Fig. 1).
 The sample was then placed on ice and brought to the laboratory (~1 hr car ride).
 This method of “grab-and-hold” has proven to be similarly effective as on-site filtration in a previous study (Pilliod et al., 2013).
-Once in the laboratory, the total volume was divided in three batches for each treatment: (i) centrifugation followed by filtration of supernatant (5 replicates of 50 mL falcon tube) (Doi et al., 2017); (ii) pre-freezing followed by double filtration (5 replicates of 500 mL Nalgene bottles) (Turner, Miller, et al., 2014); and (iii) no freezing followed by double filtration on the same day of collection (5 replicates of 500 mL Nalgene bottles) (Turner, Miller, et al., 2014).
+Once in the laboratory, the total volume was divided for two separate protocols: centrifugation ; and filtration .

-For the pre-freezing protocol, water bottles were frozen at -20 °C for 3 days before thawing for filtration.
-Double filtration for both pre-freezing and no-freezing treatments was done through cellulose nitrate filters, firstly on a 3 µm pore size filter, then followed by a 0.45 µm pore size using an adapted vacuum pump in the pre-PCR room of the laboratory (Fig. S1).
-The centrifugation protocol also included a second stage filtration of the supernatant using a 0.45 µm pore size filter.
-Here, we will focus only on the results from the first filtration step of the water filtration protocol.
-More details on that are explained further in the supplemental material.

-Surficial sediment was collected in triplicates at the same location where water was sampled (5 replicates of triplicate 2 mL cryotubes, 15 tubes total), following instructions as defined by the CALeDNA program (https://ucedna.com/methods-for-researchers).
+The centrifugation protocol followed Doi et al. (2017) using five replicates of 50 mL tubes (with 27 mL water samples each).
+Besides extracting the pellet, we also included a filtration step of the supernatant using a 0.45 µm filter.
+For the filtration protocol, water was separated into ten 500 mL bottles (Fig. 2) and these were used in two separate protocols.
+Half (i.e. five bottles) were frozen in the -20°C for three days before thawing for filtration (hereafter referred to ‘pre-freezing (PF) protocol’), and half was not frozen and immediately filtered (hereafter referred to ‘no freezing (NF) protocol’).
+Filtration was done in two sequential steps for both treatments (pre- and no freezing) using an adapted vacuum pump in the pre-PCR room of the laboratory (Fig. S1).
+First, the water sample was filtered using a 3 µm filter, then the filtrate was passed through a 0.45 µm filter.
+All filters used in this work were cellulose nitrate.
+Here, however, we will focus only on the results from the first filtration step of the water filtration protocol (3 µm filters).
+More details on that are further explained in the supplemental material.Surficial sediment (within the first 5 cm) was also collected at the same location where water was sampled (hereafter referred to ‘sediment (Sed) protocol’).
+We used five collection kits, and each kit consisted of three 2 mL tubes (15 tubes total).
+Subsamples of these were pooled in triplicates prior to DNA extraction following instructions as defined by the CALeDNA program (https://ucedna.com/methods-for-researchers).
 These were also kept on ice during field work and stored in a -80°C freezer upon arrival at the laboratory until DNA extractions.

-Results from sediment samples were compared against both filtration protocols: (1) pre-freezing followed by filtration; (2) no freezing followed by filtration.
+In order to test if freezing water is a viable process to store and manage water samples, we compared the results of pre-freezing water prior to filtration with the no freezing protocol.
+Results from the sediment protocol were compared against both filtration protocols: (pre-freezing versus no freezing) to test if sediments can be used as an alternative to water samples.

 DNA Extraction